gaborbernat/bernat-tech/content/posts/pytexas-2026/index.md

 the cost of visibility and control.

-**Open problems** as MCP systems compose: server-to-server calls (multi-hop workflows that lose end-to-end visibility), agent-to-agent delegation (chains of trust, policy propagation), and infinite loops between agents (budget controls and loop detection become survival features). *"As systems grow in composability, governability becomes more critical than connectivity."*
+**Open problems** as MCP systems compose: server-to-server calls (multi-hop workflows that lose end-to-end visibility), agent-to-agent delegation (chains of trust, policy propagation), and infinite loops between agents (where you need budget controls and loop detection). *"As systems grow in composability, governability becomes more critical than connectivity."*

 Demo code: [github.com/MS-Mielnic/pytexas-mcp-demo](https://github.com/MS-Mielnic/pytexas-mcp-demo).